sganzerla/course-graphQL-alura/README.md

 # course-graphQL-alura

-Join API Node GraphQL with SPA React by Apolo Client
+API Node GraphQL with SPA React by Apolo Client